-The City has a strong interest in continuing to provide high-quality services including police, fire, public education, parks, libraries and other public services.
+The City seeks to provide high-quality services including police, fire, public education, parks, libraries and other public services.
 In this time of stressed municipal budgets, alternative funding sources and creative partnerships need to be pursued to ensure that these services continue to meet the high standards of community members.
 From an infrastructure standpoint, many of the utilities in Newburyport were recently upgraded and redesigned to handle future capacities.
-While there are improvements still to be made, the City has consistently worked to upgrade its water, sewer and stormwater systems.